-14. For any cases of medical related forfeit (unless for cases of blood injury or traumatic injury), the 1st referee will try to establish if this is due to heat exhaustion and/or dehydration.
+- 14. For any cases of injury forfeit related with "severe weather conditions" or "use of toilets", the 1st referee will try to establish if this is due to heat exhaustion and/or dehydration.
 If this is the case, the injured/ill player shall be asked "Have you suffered from vomiting and/or diarrhea during the past five days?"
-This information is then reported to the Referee Coach for the relevant purposes (BVB-45 Heat Stress Monitoring Results).

-- 15. Any time a forfeit due to injury/illness occurs, including before the match starts, official medical personnel and the FIVB Medical Delegate (if one is appointed to the event) must be present. - 16.
+This information is then reported to the Referee Coach for the relevant purposes (BVB-45 Heat Stress Monitoring Results). - 15.
+Any time a forfeit due to injury/illness occurs, including before the match starts, official medical personnel and the FIVB Medical Delegate (if one is appointed to the event) must be present. - 16.
 In the case of an athlete being assigned a "Recovery Interruption" or forfeiting a match due to an alleged injury/illness, immediately following the relevant score sheet administration he/she will be given a copy of the BVB/49 form by the match referees.
-The follow up of the concerned procedure is the responsibility of the injured/ill player. (refer to FIVB Beach Volleyball Sports Regulations).
+The follow up of the concerned procedure is the responsibility of the injured/ill player. (refer to FIVB Beach Volleyball Sport Operations Manual)).

-Note: At FIVB World and Official Competitions, a maximum of two "Recovery Interruption" due to illness in relation to Severe Weather conditions, or use of toilet are allowed per athlete within a rolling 12-month period. (refer to FIVB Beach Volleyball Sports Regulations).
+Note: At FIVB World and Official Competitions, a maximum of two "Recovery Interruption" due to non-traumatic, and non-contact injuries that are not blood related, illness in relation to severe weather conditions officially declared; or use of toilets, are allowed per athlete within a rolling 12-month period. (refer to FIVB Beach Volleyball Sport Operations Manual)).

-- 17. The FIVB Technical Delegate, with basis on the WBGT index and in consultation with the Official Medical Doctor of the tournament or the FIVB Medical Delegate (if present) and the FIVB Referee Coach may apply exceptional measures such as: - To increase the time between rallies from 12 sec to 15 sec; and if necessary - To permit quick water breaks at the side changes - To assign an extra technical time-out when the sum of points scored by the teams equals 42 points

-When any of the measures above is applied, the tournament is officially considered under severe weather conditions.
+- 17. The FIVB Technical Delegate, with basis on the WBGT index and in consultation with the Official Medical Doctor of the tournament or the FIVB Medical Delegate (if present) and the FIVB Referee Coach may apply exceptional measures such as: - To increase the time between rallies from 12 sec to 15 sec; and if necessary - · To permit quick water breaks at the side changes - To assign an extra technical time-out when the sum of points scored by the teams equals 42 points When any of the measures above is applied, the tournament is officially considered under severe weather conditions.